rpgreview/papersandpaychecks/pnp.md

 **Horse (Equus ferus caballus)**

+The horse (*Equus ferus caballus*) is a domesticated subspecies, with the wild (not feral) subspecies known as Przewalski's horse (*Equus ferus przewalskii*).
+It is an odd-toed (one), non-ruminent, ungulate herbivorous mammal.
+The horse was initially domesticated in central Asia before 3500 BCE.
+There is a very large number of horse breeds which can be generally classified as the unexcitable "cold bloods" (a misnomer of course, as all horses are warm-blooded) such as draft horses, and the more spirited "warmbloods" for riding.
+A horse is typically from 150cm to 175cm tall, weighing from 500 kg to 1000 kg.
+This range is for typical breeds; there are further extremes outside this range.

+The gestation period of a horse is approximately 11 months, and the foal can stand and even run shortly after birth.
+Domesticated horses are typically introduced to the saddle at between two and four.
+Adulthood is reached at five, and lifespan is usually between 25 and 30 years.
+A horse is a foraging animal by nature, eating 10kg of food per day and drinking 40 l of water.
+The horse's physiology is optimised for herd-animal escape from predators, including speed, balance, hearing, excellent sight, and fight-or-flight response.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|
 | Strength	    |  1        |  -5        | Profession	 | Macaw |